-Speaker Guidelines
+AGB BPC-NCT Speaker Guidelines

-Thank you for joining us as a session facilitator for the Board Professionals Conference and/or the National Conference on Trusteeship.
+Thank you for joining us as a session facilitator for the National Conference on Trusteeship and/or the Board Professionals Conference.

 What sets AGB programs apart is what we ask of those who deliver learning.
 In keeping with the tradition of citizen board service, many participants in our programs are professionals in fields outside of education.
-Therefore, we ask no one to "present" on a topic, and we only rarely request that someone "speak;" we ask that you "facilitate" memorable learning experiences.
+Therefore, we ask no one to "present" on a topic, and we only rarely request that someone "speak"; we ask that you "facilitate" memorable learning experiences.
 We recognize this is an atypical request compared with many other venues in which you might share your expertise and insights.